jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Long Bow or Recurve Long Bow.** A tall bow that takes significant training and practice to use effectively.
 Long bows can also be recurved or made of composite materials to increase their range and power even more.
 Long bows are **oversized** and are difficult to use while mounted.

 **Staff Sling.** A sling mounted on a short staff which is used as a fulcrum to hurl stones and bullets much farther and faster than normally possible.
-The staff portion of the weapon can also be used in melee as a one-handed bludgeoning weapon.
+The staff portion of the weapon can also be used in melee as a two-handed bludgeoning weapon if necessary.

 **Throwing Knife.** A small sharp blade specially shaped and balanced for accurate throwing.
+Sometimes double-ended or shaped like a star so that it strikes with a sharp edge no matter how it hits.
+Smaller and easier to conceal than a dagger throwing knives are favored by spies and assassins.